thevuong/next15-filterlist/STEPS.md

 - Progressive enhancement of the base case search with onChange.
 Enable the spinner.
 When this is hydrated by js, we have the onchange and the spinner.
 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
+- Use pending state to display user while waiting for the navigation to finish.
-- Using the existing searchparams because I will be adding more in the next step.
+- Using the existing search params because I will be adding more in the next step.
 - Pay attention to the url - startTransition also batches all state updates, or keystrokes, and executes all of them once they are all done.
 Few pushes to the browser history.
 - Add key to form to reset it between tabs